keysmusician/holberton_file_downloader/README.md

 ## Bugs
+- Files with a single "$" as the shell command prompt are not scraped.
 - ~~If `cat -e` is used, the files are skipped, but they should be downloaded without the trailing `$`~~
 - ~~If there are multiple `cat`ted files with the same name, the first should be downloaded rather than the last; Don't overwrite.~~
 - ~~README.md and header files should be placed in the root directory absent a "0x" project folder.~~